 HVAC TSPR – medical office and residential applications (C403.1.1.1).
 Systems serving medical offices, and the dwelling units and residential common areas within R-2 multifamily, shall comply with 403.1.1.

-EXCEPTION.
-Buildings or areas of medical office buildings that comply fully with ASHRAE Standard 170, including but not limited to surgical centers, or that are required by other applicable codes or standards to provide 24/7 air handling units that operate 24 hours per day, 7 days per week.
+EXCEPTION: Buildings or areas of medical office buildings that comply fully with ASHRAE Standard 170, including but not limited to surgical centers, or that are required by other applicable codes or standards to provide air handling units that operate 24 hours per day, 7 days per week.

 NEW SECTION.
-SECTION 79.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 82.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows:

-Section C403.1. of the International Energy Conservation Code is supplemented with the following:
+Section C403.1 of the International Energy Conservation Code is supplemented with the following:

 Use of electric resistance and fossil fuel-fired HVAC heating equipment (IECC C403.1.4).
 HVAC heating energy shall not be provided by electric resistance or fossil fuel combustion appliances.
 For the purposes of this section, electric resistance HVAC heating appliances include but are not limited to electric baseboard, electric resistance fan coil and VAV electric resistance terminal reheat units and electric resistance boilers.
 For the purposes of this section, fossil fuel combustion HVAC heating appliances include but are not limited to appliances burning natural gas, heating oil, propane or other fossil fuels.

-EXCEPTIONS.
+EXCEPTIONS:

 1. Pasteurization.
 Electric resistance heat controls are allowed to reset the supply water temperature of hydronic heating systems that serve service water heating heat exchangers during pasteurization cycles of the service hot water storage volume.
 The hydronic heating system supply water temperature shall be configured to be 145° F or lower during the pasteurization cycle.

 2. Low heating capacity.
 Buildings or areas of buildings, other than dwelling units or sleeping units, that meet the interior temperature requirements of International Building Code Chapter 12 with a total installed HVAC heating capacity no more than 8.5 Btu/h (2.5 Watts) per square foot of conditioned space may be heated using electric resistance appliances.
-For the purposes of this exception, overhead or wall-mounted radiant heating panels installed in an unheated or semi-heated space, insulated in compliance with IECC C402.2.8 and controlled by occupant sensing devices in compliance with IECC C403.11.1 shall not be part of the HVAC heating energy calculation.
+For the purposes of this exception, overhead or wall-mounted radiant heating panels installed in an unheated or semi-heated space, insulated in compliance with IECC C402.2.8 and controlled by occupancy sensing devices in compliance with IECC C403.11.1 shall not be part of the HVAC heating energy calculation.

 3. Dwelling or sleeping units.
 Dwelling or sleeping units having an installed HVAC heating capacity no more than 750 Watts in any separate habitable room with exterior fenestration may be heated using electric resistance appliances.